-Our corporate headquarters is located in San Francisco, California, and we use this facility for engineering, finance, marketing, human resources, legal, information technology and security, physical product development, research and science, supply chain, and other administrative functions.
-We are committed to utilizing a hybrid workforce and as such, we are actively marketing a portion of this space for sublease.
+Our corporate headquarters is located in San Francisco, California, and we have used this facility for engineering, finance, marketing, human resources, legal, information technology and security, physical product development, research and science, supply chain, and other administrative functions.
+Our workforce outside of our fulfillment centers generally works remotely, and we have right-sized our headquarters office footprint accordingly.

-We also lease three fulfillment center locations in Reno, Nevada; St. Peters, Missouri; and Elizabethtown, Pennsylvania, which we use for inbound and receiving, packing and shipping, transportation, operations technology, warehouse IT, operations management, and human resources.
+We lease three fulfillment center locations in Reno, Nevada; St. Peters, Missouri; and Elizabethtown, Pennsylvania, which we use for inbound and receiving, packing and shipping, transportation, operations technology, warehouse IT, operations management, and human resources.
+We have evaluated our fulfillment center ecosystem and made the decision to close our Missouri location in the second quarter of 2024 to optimize for cost and operational efficiencies.